 With over a decade of experience and research in the carbon capture, utilization, and storage arena, the CarbMin Lab continues to build an ever-expanding knowledge base for carbon mineralization, and is actively developing field trials for implementation at active mine sites.
 With other active research streams including quantifying carbon mineralization potential and analogue site investigation, the CarbMin Lab is a world leader in low temperature carbon mineralization research.

 Carbon mineralization sequesters carbon dioxide (CO2), a greenhouse gas, via the reaction of CO2 with alkaline earth metal-bearing silicate and hydroxide minerals to form carbonate minerals that store CO2 in a stable form.
-During the mining process, a significant amount of material (called waste rock, or tailings) must be removed in order to access the valuable commodities in the subsurface.
-The carbon mineralization process can utilize the enormous amount of waste rock produced by the mining industry to drawdown CO2 and safely store it for millions of years.
+During the mining process, a significant amount of rock material must be removed and processed (called tailings) in order to access the valuable commodities in the subsurface.
+The carbon mineralization process can utilize the enormous amount of tailings produced by the mining industry to drawdown CO2 and safely store it for millions of years.

 The CarbMin Lab does not work alone.
 Our research is strengthened by the many collaborative relationships and partnerships we have been fortunate enough to build.
 We collaborate with other research groups and departments at UBC, with other universities across Canada and the globe, with mining companies and industry groups, and with government entities.
 These partnerships provide a greater breadth and depth of expertise to elevate the quality and reach of the CarbMin research goals.
 See our partners below: